-An increase of 2.5% has been applied to 2023/2024.
+An increase of 2.5% has been applied to salary and wages consistent with the Enterprise Agreement for 2023/2024.
 For the remaining years of the plan increases of 2.5% have been factored.
-It has also been assumed that staffing levels will remain relatively static over the 10-year period.
+It has also been assumed that staffing levels willremain relatively static over the 10-year period.
 Some areas such as the Depot may grow, while others would change due to digitisation.